Carrie Cracknell

 Carrie became Artistic Director of the Gate Theatre London in 2007 at the age of 26.
 In 2012 she moved on to become Associate Director at the Young Vic and was then Associate Director at The Royal Court from 2013-14.

 In 2019 Carrie directed Seawall/A Life in a double bill at The Hudson Theatre, Broadway after transferring from The Public Theatre in New York, starring Jake Gyllenhaal and Tom Sturridge, respectively.
 It received four Tony nominations in total, including for Best Play and for both Gyllenhaal and Sturridge’s performances.
 She works regularly at the National Theatre where her work includes, Julie starring Vanessa Kirby, The Deep Blue Sea and Medea starring Helen McCrory and Blurred Lines which she created with Nick Payne.
 Her productions of Julie, The Deep Blue Sea and Medea have all played in cinemas worldwide through NT Live.
 Her iconic production of A Doll’s House transferred from the Young Vic to the Westend and BAM and was nominated for the Evening Standard Best Director Award.
-Her first opera, Wozzeck at ENO was nominated for an Olivier award.
+Her first opera, Wozzeck at ENO was nominated for an Olivier award; recently she directed Carmen at the Metropolitan Opera in New York.
+Carrie’s recent theatre productions include Portia Coughlan, starring Alison Oliver, at the Almeida, and Grapes of Wrath at the National Theatre.

 Her debut feature, an adaptation of Jane Austen’s Persuasion for Netflix / MRC starring Dakota Johnson, premiered on Netflix on the 15th July 2022, and she has two further feature films in development.